greebowarrior/nodetv/Milestones.md

 	- Unsubscribe if show is removed, but keep files
 - Support multiple feeds per show (e.g. ShowRSS & TVShowsApp)
 	- Optional, but TVSA *does* have more data
-- Feed Parsing - seems to make things laggy
+- R&D: Feed Parsing - seems to make things laggy
 	- Use child_process?

 # Phase 4

 - Ants!
+- User settings page improvements
+- User creation flow
+	- Would be nice to create a user & connect to trakt at the same time
 - The `Movies` Update
 	- Models
 	- API Endpoints